zaproxy/zaproxy-website/site/content/blog/2020-05-15-dynamic-application-security-testing-with-zap-and-github-actions/index.md

 **Warning:**
 As a full scan will perform attacks against the target you should only use the full scan against targets that you have permission to test.
 You should also check with your hosting company and any other services such as CDNs that may be affected before running this action.
-ZAP will also submit forms which could result in a [large number of messages](/faq/how-can-i-prevent-zap-from-sending-me-1000s-of-emails-via-a-contact-us-form/) via, for example, 'Contact us' or 'comment' forms.
+ZAP will submit forms and exercise functionality which could result in a [large number of messages](/faq/how-can-i-prevent-zap-from-sending-me-1000s-of-emails-via-a-contact-us-form/) via, for example, 'Contact us' or 'comment' forms.